This FAQ should address your questions about using technology in the classrooms. For specific instructions by room, please see the Classroom Guides.

 Wireless connectivity is provided across all campus buildings and in many outdoor areas.
 CMU-SECURE is the preferred wireless network for students, faculty and staff and will be listed in your available networks if you are on campus.
 If you are having issues with your wireless connection, please contact the Computing Service Help Center at firstname.lastname@example.org or 412-268-4357 (HELP) and include the date and room/location.

-Can I use screen mirroring via AirPlay to show my iPad or iPhone in my meeting?
+Can I use screen mirroring via AirPlay to show my iPad or iPhone during my class?

 Can I share a camera view of both the instructor and students at the same time?

 Yes.
-A dual camera option is available in all standard hybrid classrooms using the integrated web camera on your laptop (for a view of the instructor) and the new Huddly GO conference camera (for a view of the students).
+A dual camera option is available in all hybrid classrooms using the integrated web camera on your laptop (for a view of the instructor) and the Huddly GO or USB Capture SDI+ conference camera (for a view of the students).

-- Manually adjust the conference camera to point to the students in the classroom.
+- Adjust the conference camera to point to the students in the classroom.

 - Click Share Screen from within the Zoom meeting.